truenas/middleware/docs/userguide/index.rst

 all or part of the file may be locked when a file transfer is attempted.
 To resolve this error, add the option **-o nolock** when running the
 **mount** command on the client in order to allow write access to the NFS share.

-If you receive an error about a “time out giving up” when trying to mount the share from a Linux system, make sure that the portmapper service is running on the Linux client and start it if it is not.
+If you receive an error about a "time out giving up" when trying to mount the share from a Linux system, make sure that the portmapper service is running on the Linux client and start it if it is not.
 If portmapper is running and you still receive timeouts, force it to use TCP by including **-o tcp** in your
 **mount** command.

-If you receive an error “RPC: Program not registered”, upgrade to the latest version of FreeNAS® and restart the NFS service after the upgrade in order to clear the NFS cache.
+If you receive an error "RPC: Program not registered", upgrade to the latest version of FreeNAS® and restart the NFS service after the upgrade in order to clear the NFS cache.

-If your clients are receiving “reverse DNS” or errors, add an entry for the IP address of the FreeNAS® system in the “Host name database” field of
+If your clients are receiving "reverse DNS" errors, add an entry for the IP address of the FreeNAS® system in the "Host name database" field of
 Network → Global Configuration.

 If the client receives timeout errors when trying to mount the share, add the IP address and hostname of the client to the "Host name data base" field of